Drive-P2D: A Progressive Perception-to-Decision Benchmark for VLMs in Autonomous Driving: Error-Mode Taxonomy Examples Analyzer Model

-The analyzer consumes an image, question, options, the ground-truth answer, and a model’s rationale/answer, and outputs one or more predicted error labels from the taxonomy.
+The analyzer consumes an image, question, options, the ground-truth answer, and a model’s reasoning and final answer, and outputs one or more predicted error labels from the taxonomy.
 See Figure~\ref{fig:exp-system-user-prompt} for the system instruction and user input template used in our analysis.

+For analyzer training, we use Qwen2.5-VL-7B-Instruct as the base model and perform supervised fine-tuning for this classification task.
+Training labels are obtained through manual annotation.
+During fine-tuning, we freeze the image encoder and multimodal projector, train only the LLM, and use a learning rate of 1e-4 for 5 epochs.